microsoft/fast/packages/web-components/fast-foundation/src/avatar/README.md

 title: fast-avatar
 sidebar_label: avatar
 custom_edit_url: https://github.com/microsoft/fast/edit/master/packages/web-components/fast-foundation/src/avatar/README.md
+description: fast-avatar is a web component used to graphically represent a user or an object.
 ---

 The `fast-avatar` component is used to graphically represent a user or an object.